-The hack was not a direct attack on the bank, but seems to have come through a third-party file sharing system, Accellion.
+The hack was not a direct cyber attack on the bank, but seems to have come through a third-party file sharing system, Accellion.
 Accellion, which was used by the bank to share documents with external stakeholders, was hacked on Christmas Day.

 Although it released a patch within 72 hours, the time difference between the Californian based company and the New Zealand bank means that the implementation of the patch was not done in time.

 This is one of many hacks through third-party suppliers and systems over the past year.
-Cyber-criminals have been upping their efforts and the levels of the sophistication of their attacks, during the pandemic.
+Cyber-criminals have been upping their efforts and the levels of the sophistication of their third-party cyber attacks, during the pandemic.
 Many having been trying to take advantage of new working conditions for employees and searching for any vulnerabilities within third party suppliers to gain access to valuable data and infrastructure.

 As a result, companies need to ensure that they have visibility of the potential vulnerabilities across their entire supply chain, not just their own defences.
 Too many companies are continuing to rely on building increasingly high defensive walls around their internal infrastructure and data.
 However, with so many of their own employees now sitting outside of those walls, and with third-party suppliers having access to internal infrastructure, these defences are no longer effective.
 Being proactive and ensuring that all vulnerabilities are closed across internal and external sources is crucial.